rollerworks/search/doc/installing.rst

 Installing the Library
 ======================

 Installing RollerworksSearch is trivial.
 Usually it's just a case of uploading the extracted source files to your web server.

 Installing with Composer
 ------------------------

-`Composer`_ is a dependency management library for PHP, which you can use to download the RollerworksSearch component.
+`Composer`_ is a dependency management library for PHP, which you can use to download the RollerworksSearch system.

 Start by `downloading Composer`_ anywhere onto your local computer.
 If you have curl installed, it's as easy as: